 For anyone bikepacking on a budget, the RockBros seat bag should be on your list of bikepacking bags to check out.
-At the time of writing (January 2020) it’s the largest seat bag I know of that retails for under $90.
-(Update: Things change fast!
-As of December 2020 there are now some worthy competitors, though most are still smaller than the RockBros bag).
+At the original time of writing (January 2020) it’s the largest seat bag I know of that retails for under $90.
+(Update: As of 2023 there are now some worthy competitors, though most are still smaller than the RockBros bag).

 Depending on your bike setup and the type of terrain you ride, the RockBros saddle bag might be the only bag you’ll ever need.
 Or it might end up being a gateway bag: the bag you use to figure out if this bikepacking thing is for you, at which point you upgrade.
 Still, for the price it’s a great way to dip a toe into the world of bikepacking bags.

 I’ve put a bit over 1000 miles on my RockBros bikepacking seat bag, and observed my husband putting a few hundred miles on his.
-In this RockBros saddle bag review I’ll share all the details: what I love, what bugs me, and how I get the most out of this affordable bikepacking bag.
+In this review I’ll share all the details: what I love, what bugs me, and how I get the most out of this affordable bikepacking bag.